pvasireddy-amd/mlir-aie/AIEVecDialect.md

 ### `aievec.mac_elem` (::xilinx::aievec::FMAElemOp)

-_AIE-ML element-wise vector fused multiply-add_
+_AIE2 element-wise vector fused multiply-add_

 AMD-specific multiply-add operation.
 It multiplies two 1-D vectors in the same channel, and adds the result to an accumulator.